cornerstone-consulting/INFIODocs/infio-plugin.md

 ## Uploading Files to an S3 Bucket

-After following the instructions to capture **Profiler Events**, you will see the next steps for uploading the generated files into your S3 bucket.
-There are two ways to do this:

 ### **Important Notes Regarding File Uploads Based on Assessment Mode**

 The files you need to upload (DDL, DMS, Object Dependency, extended events) depend on the **assessment mode** you have chosen.
 Here's the breakdown: